 Lelo and Bob Kerivan first started shaking up the Oregon wine industry in 1986, when they converted a 75-acre field in Southern Oregon's Illinois Valley to Chardonnay, Pinot Noir, Riesling, Gewürztraminer, and Pinot Gris grapes.
 "You're crazy!" exclaimed experienced growers, for Lelo and Bob planted dense rows of vines only six feet apart, instead of the usual 12 that prevails in the United States.
 "You can't fit a tractor through the rows," the naysayers continued.
 The Kerivans not only ignored the criticism, but ventured further from typical American grape-growing practices, pruning each vine to allow just 20 buds, instead of the usual 60 to 80.
 To outsiders, the couple looked like rebels without a cause.

-The winery is still very much a family-run operation, with Lelo and Bob at the helm and René serving as both winemaker and Vice President.
+The winery is still very much a family-run operation, with Lelo at the helm, René serving as both winemaker and Vice President, and grandsons Andi working in the vineyard and Rene Jr in the cellar.
 Success hasn't changed the Kerivan's original focus on having fun while making wine.
 Says Lelo, "If I saw this as work, I wouldn't do it!"
-Bridgeview has continued to shake up the wine world by introducing blue bottles for their "Blue Moon" Riesling and "Blue Moon" Chardonnay, and by using colored, recyclable synthetic corks in some of their bottles.
+Bridgeview has continued to shake up the wine world by introducing blue bottles for their "Blue Moon" Riesling, Pinot Gris, and Chardonnay, and by using colored, recyclable synthetic corks in some of their bottles and screwcaps for others.

 Visitors to Bridgeview Winery can taste an array of fine wines and picnic on the estate, while enjoying views of landscaped gardens and pristine lakes.
-Many visitors opt to overnight at Bridgeview's own bed-and-breakfast lodge, the Kerbyville Inn, with five wine-themed suites.
 Bridgeview cordially invites you to visit the winery, sit on the deck, and watch the sun set behind the mountains with a glass of wine in hand.